 - Curriculum Vitae

 Carlo Ferrari graduated in Medicine with honors at the University of Parma in 1977; he initially specialized in Internal Medicine (cum laude) at the University of Parma and later on in Infectious Diseases (cum laude) at the University of Pavia.
 In 1979 he became assistant physician at the Division of Infectious Diseases of the University Hospital of Parma.
 From 1985 to 1987 he spent 2 years at the Department of Basic and Clinical Research at Scripps Clinic and Research Foundation, La Jolla, California USA, as postdoctoral fellow in viral immunology, conducting research in the field of the immunopathogenesis of viral hepatitis.
 In the same Institution he covered from 1988 to 1990 the role of Adjunct Assistant Professor and from 1990 to 2005 he was appointed as Adjunct Associate Professor.
 From 1997 to 1999 he was also chief of the Laboratory of Viral Immunopathology of the Azienda Ospedaliero-Universitaria of Parma, Italy.
 In 1998 he became Associate Professor in Infectious Diseases and from 1999 he is director of the Unit of Infectious Diseases and Hepatology and of the Laboratory of Viral Immunopathology at the Azienda Ospedaliero-Universitaria of Parma.
 From 2016 he has been appointed as Full Professor of Infectious Diseases and Director of the School of Specialization in Infectious and Tropical Diseases at the University of Parma.
-From 2018 he is Coordinator of the PhD Course in Translational Medicine and Surgical Sciences at the University of Parma and is member of the Ethic Committee of the Emilia Romagna Region.
+From 2018 he is Coordinator of the PhD Course in Translational Medicine and Surgical Sciences at the University of Parma, is member of the Ethic Committee of the Emilia Romagna Region and research delegate for the Department of Medicine and Surgery of the University of Parma

 From 1995 to 2008, he was member of different panels of experts of AISF, SIMIT, EASL for the elaboration of italian and international guide lines for clinical management and therapy of chronic viral hepatitis; from 1999 to 2002, he was consultant for the European Commission as an expert in the field of viral hepatitis; from 2010 he has been member of different commissions of the Emilia Romagna Region for the elaboration of clinical recommendations for the use of antiviral therapies in chronic hepatitis B and C.